projectcalico/calico-neutron/doc/source/devref/l3_only_networks.rst

 Simple and uniform data paths
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Calico would like the mainline data paths through the cloud to be
+Calico's mainline data paths use only IP, IP routing and iptables, so
-simple and uniform, so that they are easy to understand and probe,
+that they are easy to understand and probe, using standard tools such
-using standard tools such as ping, traceroute and tcpdump.
-So
+as ping, traceroute and tcpdump.
-Calico's mainline data paths use only IP, IP routing and iptables.

 Non-mainline cases might use NAT or tunneling or additional
-encapsulation, but these cases should be minimised, and their
+encapsulation, but Calico aims to minimise these cases, and for their
-implementation (where needed) should not impact the simple mainline
+implementation (where needed) not to impact the simple mainline case.
-case.

 VM addressing and floating IPs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To avoid NAT when it is‎n't actually needed, Calico prefers to assign an externally routable *fixed* IP to a VM that needs inbound connectivity, instead of using a floating IP.
+To avoid NAT when it is‎n't actually needed, Calico assigns an externally routable *fixed* IP to a VM that needs inbound connectivity, instead of using a floating IP.
 A Neutron floating IP actually combines two ideas: inbound reachability from outside the immediate network; and IP mobility, or the ability to have a logical